s2t2/tweet-analysis-2020/app/bot_follower_graphs/README.md

 ## Usage

-Use the BQ or PG version:
+Use either the BQ or PG version.
+They perform at a rate of around a minute per thousand bots.
+So if you have 25K bots, it will only take a half hour.

 ### BQ Grapher